rrrkharse/kubeflow-manifests/helm/deployment-specifics/rds-s3/README.md

 Make sure you are using **helm v3.7+**.

 ## Prerequisites
-Install required dependencies and create an EKS cluster following the [Installation Prerequisite][] guideline.
+Install required dependencies and create an EKS cluster following the [Prerequisite][] guideline.

 ## RDS and S3 Installation
 This guide describes how to deploy Kubeflow on AWS EKS using **RDS/S3** to persist KFP data.
 For advantage of using **RDS/S3**, refer to [existing installation guideline][] with kustomize.